 ABOUT STAUNTON HILL

 Our comfortable, almost luxurious setting includes 10 private ensuite bedrooms, salt water pool, tennis court and a charming community gathering hall, Hamlett House with modern kitchen amenities and sitting and dining rooms.
-In addition, weekly meals, teas and presentations in Staunton Hill’s elegant reception rooms are offered.
+In addition, weekly events in Staunton Hill’s elegant reception rooms are offered.
 Outside on grounds, SH sits in a park-like setting comprised of several lovely walking trails both in the natural woodlands and along the 1.5 mile private driveway bordered by an allée of magnolias and woods.

 WHY STAUNTON HILL?

 The ancient Celts described areas where they believed heaven and earth were especially close as “thin” places.
 There is something in the deep starry nights followed by misty morning sunrises, the long angle of rosy afternoon light and the very air at Staunton Hill that evokes the spirituality noted by the Celts.
 A visiting Chinese scholar said of Staunton Hill that it is where, “Day becomes night and night becomes day.”
 Staunton Hill boasts natural beauty combined with layers of history and a supremely attuned aesthetic sensibility to create an atmosphere that is uplifting, inspiring and serene.